 - whether the service has been approved by WorkSafe and whether the service provider is appropriately registered

-- whether the cost of the service is reasonable.
+- whether the cost of the service is reasonable and necessary

 WorkSafe agents must provide you with clear reasons for their decisions about the treatment services they approve.